watem-sedem/watem-sedem/docs/tutorial.rst

     :language: vim

 This table contains the sum of all pixels with a negative mass balance (Total erosion) and a positive mass balance (total deposition).
+A negative mass balance means that the available sediment (RUSLE + SEDIIN) in a pixel is smaller than the transport capacity.
+A positive mass balance means that the available sediment in the pixel is larger than the transport capacity.
+We refer to the :ref:`WaTEM-SEDEM section <Concept>` where these concepts are explained more in depth.

-It also reports how much sediment enters the river pixels (Sediment leaving the catchment, via the river).
+The total sediment table also reports how much sediment enters the river pixels (Sediment leaving the catchment, via the river).
 The sediment leaving the catchment, not via the river is (mostly) a small fraction of the sediment that leaves the catchment via the borders (to nodata pixels).